Construction & Property

 • Small sites (1 to 9 dwellings, or sites under 1 hectare that are not major) — from 2 April 2024

-• Nationally Significant Infrastructure Projects (NSIPs) — from 1 May 2026
+• Nationally Significant Infrastructure Projects (NSIPs) — for applications submitted on or after 2 November 2026 (enabling provisions in force from 7 May 2026)

 Exemptions